Workflow Picks

 Key features

-• Checklists: Break down larger tasks into smaller, manageable sub-tasks directly within a card.
+• Checklists: Break down cards into smaller, actionable sub-tasks, perfect for detailed task management within a card.

-• Attachments: Add files, images, or links directly to cards, centralizing all relevant information for a task.
+• Attachments: Upload files, link to Google Drive, Dropbox, etc., directly to cards, centralizing all relevant information.

-• Power-Ups (Integrations): Extend Trello’s core functionality by integrating with third-party apps like Slack, Google Drive, Salesforce, or adding features like calendar views and custom fields.
+• Power-Ups (Integrations): Extend Trello’s functionality significantly.
+Think of them as apps for your Trello board, integrating with tools like Slack, Google Drive, Jira, Salesforce, and many more.

 How it actually performs